 “He that sitteth in the heavens shall laugh: the Lord shall have them in derision.
 Then shall he speak unto them in his wrath, and vex them in his sore displeasure.
 Yet have I set my king upon my holy hill of Zion.” – Psalm 2:4-6

 Wow.
 And Christians let their young, impressionable children listen to this blatantly antichrist stuff.
-No right or wrong or rules for you, eh?
+No right or wrong or rules for you?
+This is SATANIC teaching.
+This is wicked, heathen, humanistic moral relativism being blatantly preached directly to children!
+It’s absolutely disgusting.
 What makes you exempt from God’s law, which is above you?
 Who gives you the authority to do away with truth?
 How prideful to exalt yourself above the knowledge of God who says there is right and wrong as certainly as you live!
 And you can’t escape the recompense for your error which is meet.

 “But he that doeth wrong shall receive for the wrong which he hath done: and there is no respect of persons.” – Colossians 3:25

 It doesn’t matter if you’re a princess or a queen or even just a spoiled daughter.
 You aren’t exempt from judgment because you rule a kingdom or have power, beauty, privilege or any other advantage.
 There is no respect of persons with God.
 Will you tell the God that made heaven and earth, that gave us His Word and your own conscience, that teaches us as plain as day there IS right and wrong, that He is a liar?
 Yea, let God be true, but every man a liar.
 You are lying to yourself.
 But you aren’t just lying to yourself little proud Jezebel, you are lying to thousands of impressionable young girls.
-Well, here I am talking to this character, I suppose I should be addressing the ones who made such a wretched thing set in the spotlight for years.
+Well, here I am talking to this character, I suppose I should be addressing the ones who made such a wretched thing set in the spotlight year after year.
 These are the real ones teaching children that privilege means you’re above the rules.
-What they ought to be doing is teaching them Isaiah 47:7-15 instead:
+What they ought to be doing is teaching them Isaiah 47:7-15 instead, which applies to this character Elsa very fitly:

 “And thou saidst, I shall be a lady for ever: so that thou didst not lay these things to thy heart, neither didst remember the latter end of it.
 Therefore hear now this, thou that art given to pleasures, that dwellest carelessly, that sayest in thine heart, I am, and none else beside me; I shall not sit as a widow, neither shall I know the loss of children: But these two things shall come to thee in a moment in one day, the loss of children, and widowhood: they shall come upon thee in their perfection for the multitude of thy sorceries, and for the great abundance of thine enchantments.
 For thou hast trusted in thy wickedness: thou hast said, None seeth me.
 Thy wisdom and thy knowledge, it hath pereverted thee; and thou hast said in thine heart, I am, and none else beside me.
 Therefore shall evil come upon thee; thou shalt not know from whence it riseth: and mischief shall fall upon thee; thou shalt not be able to put it off: and desolation shall come upon thee suddenly, which thou shalt not know.
 Stand now with thine enchantments, and with the multitude of thy sorceries, wherein thou hast laboured from thy youth; if so be thou shalt be able to profit, if so be thou mayest prevail.
 Thou art wearied in the multitude of thy counsels.
 Let now the astrologers, the stargazers, the monthly prognosticators, stand up, and save thee from these things that shall come upon thee.
 Behold, they shall be as stubble; the fire shall burn them; they shall not deliver themselves from the power of the flame: there shall not be a coal to warm at, nor fire to sit before it.
 Thus shall they be unto thee with whom thou hast laboured, even thy merchants, from thy youth: they shall wander every one to his quarter; none shall save thee.“